mitya33/cfimp/README.md

 ## Updating existing items

+> **Be careful** when updating existing items; be sure to specify values for all fields, because Contentful's import service doesn't retain values for omitted fields.

 cfimp can be used to update existing items in Contentful rather than import (create) new ones.
 To do this, include an `_id` column in your data.
 This will be inferred as the internal Contentful ID of the item, and will update it.

 ```